 Note: Many customers control their Lab Brick products using Python.
 If you’re one of them, please make sure to use the attenuator SDK with ANSI-C style function names from the Vaunix FTP site.
 It should be straightforward to call the functions from Python using the “types” extension.
 The following question is one that you may also have:

 Q. We are able to retrieve the number of devices that are attached using the function fnLDA_GetNumDevices().We are planning to control two devices at a time, but we cannot find a function that fetches the DEV IDs of all the connected devices.
-What is the procedure to fetch the DEV ID of the devices?
+Using Python, what is the procedure to fetch the DEV ID of Lab Brick devices?

-A. I believe the call that you are looking for is:
+A. The call that you are likely looking for is:

 Here is some information about this as well as the calls required to get the model name and serial numbers.